 - National qualifiers (HEATS) – Heats are arranged and held over a variety of locations and if you make it through the passive stage, you will be invited to attend a heat.
 On this day you will usually be asked to design, create and bring with you one design.
 A schedule will be provided to you prior to the heat date.
 On the day you will then be expected to create designs under competition conditions, using flowers and sundries provided to you and within the schedule specifics given to you.
 Floristry Judges will then mark your work and provide feedback to you on the day.

 - Announcement of the finalists – Once all the heats are finished the 8 competitors with the highest overall marks will be announced and you will be notified if you are finalist.

-- National Finals take place at World Skills UK Live – This is a large event (historically held at the NEC in Birmingham in November) All of the skills sectors will be in attendance and schools often bring their pupils to visit the exhibition so that they can see the career options available to them for study.
-At this event, if you are a finalist, you’ll be assigned a booth to work in during the competition which takes place over two days.
+- National Finals take place at World Skills UK – This is event takes place in November.
+All of the skills sectors will compete in their finals and schools/colleges often bring their pupils to visit the finals so that they can see the career options available to them for study.
+At these events, if you are a finalist, you’ll be assigned a booth to work in during the competition which takes place over two days.
 You’ll be required to produce a range of designs under timed conditions to schedules which you will be provided with.
 There will be some designs where you don’t know the schedule or the flowers available to you until the clock starts.
-The Floristry Judges mark all of your work after you have finished each round.
+The Floristry Judges mark all your work after you have finished each round.

-The competition usually ends on Friday, Saturday is a fun day spent at the exhibition with your fellow competitors and talking to the public about floristry.
-The winners are announced at the World Skills UK Medal ceremony on the Saturday evening and the Bronze, Silver and Gold Medals are awarded.
+The competition usually ends on Friday.
+The winners, over the past few years, have been announced at the virtual World Skills UK Medal ceremony where the Bronze, Silver and Gold Medals are awarded.